 - Sited on the Dix Sanitary landfill, a former Superfund site, the project has been developed in close coordination with the New Jersey Pinelands Commission, New Jersey Department of Environmental Protection, and the JB MDL Environmental Restoration Program.

 - Comprised of approximately 50,844 solar panels, the project will produce 21,315 megawatt-hours of renewable energy every year, enough to power over 2,500 homes.
+People would need to speak to Sungevity solar company (or a similar firm) to get more installed on their properties, but these farms should help lower the fossil fuels used in the region too.
 Additionally, the project will also use revolutionary solar monitoring technology to monitor critical information that will enable performance modeling, fault detection, and maintenance scheduling for maximum system production.